The Best of Everything

 Main Menu Index Films Bio Chronology Photos TV Books Mags Radio Ads Collectibles Geography Letters Memories Links

-All Encyclopedia text, from A to Z, is copyright © 2004 - 2012 by Stephanie Jones
+All original Encyclopedia text, from A to Z, is copyright © 2004 - 2025 by Stephanie Jones

 The Best of B

 Balalaika.
 A 1937 MGM "Cossack musical" that, according to IRS records, Joan screened in her home around that time.
 It happened to feature Phillip Terry, whom she married 5 years later.
-(US) Balboa Bay Club.
+(Ultimate Star) Balboa Bay Club.
 California club that named Joan "Woman of the Year" in the early '70s at a banquet to benefit a charitable hospital.
 Claire Trevor, Jimmy Durante, Cesar Romero, and John Wayne were all in attendance, and producer David Wolper presented a film tribute.
 (JCB)

 Joan and Lucy apparently didn't get along.
 Click here to go to the TV Party site for an account of Joan's appearance on the show.
 And here for an account of more interactions between Lucy and Joan, and the book author and Joan, from Jim Brochu's Lucy bio.

 In '44 she briefly returned to the screen for two movies, one of which was her most famous, Hitchcock's Lifeboat.
 (She wouldn't appear onscreen again until the mid-'60s, when she did a couple of low-budget horror films.)
 The remainder of her career was again devoted primarily to the stage, with occasional guest appearances on TV (including "The Lucy Show") and radio.
 Upon meeting Joan after her marriage to Doug Fairbanks, Jr., in 1929, Tallulah greeted her, "Darling, you're divine.
 I've had an affair with your husband.
 You'll be next."
 At the 1998 Christina Crawford and Lypsinka show at NYC's Town Hall, critic Rex Reed told a story about Joan attending a party for Tallulah and briefly upstaging her, making a begowned grand entrance dusted in gold glitter.
 Tallulah stormed off, but later re-emerged on her balcony, stark naked with gold glitter in her pubic hair, announcing "Guess who just went down on me?"
 (A favorite Tallulah quote of mine: "My father warned me about men and booze, but he didn't mention a word about women and cocaine.")
-IMDb info.
-A Passionate Life website.
-Another neat fansite.
 Barbier, Larry.
 MGM publicity man who met Joan at the bus station upon her arrival in Hollywood in January 1925 and drove her to her first California lodgings, the Hotel Washington.

 Said Joan in1962's Portrait of Joan: Betty Barker, now my secretary, was one of our first fans.
 Bettina was a little twelve-year-old freckle-faced child.
 We'd find her sitting out on the curb after Sunday School.
 Bennett the chauffeur would slow down and Betty would chat with us; sometimes she'd come into the kitchen and have a glass of milk and a cookie.
 She was a gay, friendly girl and she obviously loved us.
 You couldn't resist that.
 I think that when Douglas and I split up, Bettina was bereft.
 We had looked as happy-ever-after to her as we did to ourselves.